gurnec/btcrecover/TUTORIAL.md

         cd \Users\Chris\Downloads\btcrecover-master
         C:\python27\python btcrecover.py --wallet wallet.dat --tokenlist tokens.txt --other-options...

 After a short delay, *btcrecover* should begin testing passwords and will display a progress bar and an ETA as shown below.
-If it appears to be stuck just counting upwards with the message `Counting passwords ...` and no progress bar, please read the [Memory limitations](docs/Limitations_and_Caveats.md#memory) section below.
+If it appears to be stuck just counting upwards with the message `Counting passwords ...` and no progress bar, please read the [Memory limitations](docs/Limitations_and_Caveats.md#memory) section.
 If that doesn't help, then you've probably chosen too many tokens or typos to test resulting in more combinations than your system can handle (although the [`--max-tokens`](#token-counts) option may be able to help).

     Counting passwords ...
     Done